WalletWasabi/WasabiDoc/docs/glossary/Glossary-PrivacyWasabi.md

 ### Stop coinjoin (Pleb Stop) threshold

-The _Stop coinjoin threshold_, a.k.a Pleb Stop, is the amount at which coinjoin will automatically stop if the wallet balance is below this amount.
+The _Stop coinjoin threshold_, a.k.a Pleb Stop, is the amount at which coinjoin will automatically stop/not start if the wallet balance is below this amount.
 The amount can be changed in the _Coinjoin Settings_ (_Stop coinjoin threshold_ setting), the default is 0.01 BTC.

 ### Taint